-"When you are being subjected to strong treatment such as chemotherapy, using a gentle skincare product which is packed with natural goodness and free from any harsh artificial chemicals makes good sense.
-Many oncologists and nurses we know advise their cancer patients to both eat organic and use organic skincare as part of the recovery process.
-This means that you are restricting exposure to chemicals.
+"When you are being subjected to strong treatment like this, using a gentle skincare product makes good sense.
+Many oncologists and nurses advise their cancer patients to both eat organic and use organic skincare as part of the recovery process.
 [As the] largest organ of the body, our skin is constantly exposed to germs and chemicals.
 When you go through chemotherapy, the immune system is suppressed and you are very vulnerable to infection.
 A healthy skin is needed to protect you."

 While the doctors and drugs do their wonderful work to save your health, the desire and need to look after one’s appearance doesn’t suddenly disappear, and nor should it.
 You’re still you

 This is not about scaremongering; there is still so much debate over ‘toxic’ ingredients, parabens and the possible carcinogenic effects of ingredients in our beauty products.
 Until the research is crystal clear, it remains down to the individual to decide what they feel is right for them (I’ve always included both synthetic and natural products in this column for that reason).